What are M7 Business Schools and What Makes the M7 MBA Elite (2025)

 M7 MBA Alumni Networks

-A robust alum network provides you with invaluable contacts, insights, information, and inroads into a new profession or industry, in addition to giving you the chance to stay engaged and involved with your classmates.
+A robust alumni network provides invaluable contacts, insights, information, and inroads into a new profession or industry.
+It also gives you the chance to stay engaged and involved with your classmates.

 Alumni can be a great source of support as you go through life.
 Talking to alumni of desired business schools can help you learn more about the school’s culture, its alumni network, and employment opportunities.